 Mobile home tie-downs are an easy way to prevent them from rolling during high winds.
 However, implementing a mitigation project for these types of buildings is problematic since they are often rented and the owners lack the financial capability to install them.
 Under the Project Impact program in the late 1990s, Grand Island offered these tie-downs as a project and received no takers.

-PROJECT UPDATE - MINOR: Get comments
+PROJECT UPDATE - MINOR: Hall County communities have shown little or no interest in this project.

-Flood Insurance Education for Homeowners
+Flood Insurance Education for Homeowners: Ongoing